Anras573/hands-on-ddd/chapter06/README.md

 ### Command Handler Pattern

 He talks a bit about the Command Handler pattern, and that he has decided against it for this project.
-I understand his reasoning, but I think using the MediatR library would have eased the implementation of the patter, and the library lends it self very well to event sourcing and CQRS in general.
+I understand his reasoning, but I think using the MediatR library would have eased the implementation of the pattern, and the library lends it self very well to event sourcing and CQRS in general.